-The 100 Men Hall, as it came to be known, quickly became an energy center for Black life along the Coast, hosting music and any life event that happened in the African American community from baby showers to funerals.
-Over many decades, the Hall attracted legendary musicians such as Ray Charles, James Brown, Etta James, Sam Cooke, BB King, Chuck Berry, Diamond Joe, Ernie K-Doe, Fats Domino, Lee Dorsey, Professor Longhair and countless other African American musicians on the chitlin circuit, a pearl necklace of venues that hosted musical genius at a time when white-only clubs forbid their entry.
+The 100 Men Hall, as it came to be known, quickly became a Black energy center along the Coast, hosting music and all life events from baby showers to repasts in the African American community.
+Over many decades, the Hall attracted legendary musicians such as Ray Charles, James Brown, Etta James, Sam Cooke, BB King, Chuck Berry, Diamond Joe, Ernie K-Doe, Fats Domino, Lee Dorsey, James Booker, Irma Thomas, Professor Longhair and countless other Black musicians at a time when white-only clubs forbid their entry.

 The Hall is one of the rare physical sites still standing on the Mississippi Blues Trail, and is a testament to the rich birthing of American music that unfolded during a history of racial oppression.
 It is one of the few significant African American landmarks in Mississippi.